ruimo/sl-certdns/README.md

 # sl-certdns
 Create or renew SSL certificate with Lets Encrypt in IBM Cloud (SoftLayer) environment.
 Since it uses DNS-01 authentication, you do not need to execute this tool on your web server.

+Caution:
+Docker image path is changed.
+Use ghcr.io/ruimo/sl-certdns for the latest version.

 ## Prerequisite
 Install Docker.